Mr Matthew Griggs

 Peer Reviewer for Elsevier Editorial System(EES) – Journal of International Emergency Nursing

-Currently supervising research projects on both the BSc Paramedic Practitioner programme and MSc Pre-hospital Critical Care programme
+Currently supervising student research projects on the BSc Paramedic Science programme, both parmedicine masters offers and on the MSc Global Health.